Indexing Techniques for Graph Reachability Queries: Introduction

 \textit{Intended audience}.
 The primary intention of the survey is to demystify the extensively studied indexing techniques for the communities working with graph data.
 Reachability indexes have been studied for four decades, and abundant optimization techniques have been proposed.
 However, the existing approaches have not been well characterized, and many studies are from the purely theoretical research perspective.
 Our categorization of index classes and identification of the main challenges in each index class can help researchers understand the current state of the research in the field and differentiate different techniques.
 Besides the research community, engineers involved in developing graph database management systems or working with graph data analytics can also benefit from the survey, especially for those who are seeking for advanced technique related to traversing paths in graphs.
 To this end, we restrict formalization to the core notations and provide a consistent running example over the analysed indexing techniques.

 \textit{Previous surveys}.
-There exits numerous surveys related to graph management, which focus on different aspects of graph databases, including graph data models \cite{10.1145/1322432.1322433,6313676}, graph query languages from both a theoretical perspective \cite{10.1145/2206869.2206879,10.1145/2463664.2465216} and a practical one \cite{10.1145/3104031}, particular problems on graph pattern matching \cite{bunke00,gallagher2006matching,Riesen2010,10.1007/s10044-012-0284-8,10.1145/2911996.2912035}, RDF systems \cite{tamer16rdfsurvey}, the landscape of graph databases \cite{Angles2018}, system aspects of graph databases \cite{10.1145/3604932}, and a vision on graph processing systems \cite{SakrBVIAAAABBDV21}.
+There exist numerous surveys related to graph data management, which focus on different aspects of graph databases, including graph data models \cite{10.1145/1322432.1322433,6313676}, graph query languages from both a theoretical perspective \cite{10.1145/2206869.2206879,10.1145/2463664.2465216} and a practical one \cite{10.1145/3104031}, particular problems on graph pattern matching \cite{bunke00,gallagher2006matching,Riesen2010,10.1007/s10044-012-0284-8,10.1145/2911996.2912035}, RDF systems \cite{tamer16rdfsurvey}, the landscape of graph databases \cite{Angles2018}, system aspects of graph databases \cite{10.1145/3604932}, and a vision on graph processing systems \cite{SakrBVIAAAABBDV21}.
 Although reachability queries are discussed in some of these, especially in the ones related to graph query languages, the focus is not on indexing techniques.
 Fletcher et al. \cite{Fletcher2018} describe the indexes for graph query evaluation and briefly mention reachability indexes for plain graphs.
 Yu et al. \cite{yu2010graph} investigate the early indexing solutions for plain graphs while Bonifati et al. \cite{10.5555/3307192} discuss in detail a few representative indexing techniques for plain graphs.

 The current survey is different in that it provides a characterization of the various indexing techniques and discusses the approaches according to this characterization (Tables \ref{table:pr_indexes} and \ref{table:pcr_indexes}).

-We note that this is the first survey of indexing for reachability queries with path constraints, and such queries are becoming important due to their support in modern graph query language standards and systems implementing the standards.
+We note that this is the first survey dedicated to indexing techniques for reachability queries with path constraints.
+These queries are becoming increasingly important due to their growing support in modern graph query language standards and the systems that implement them.
 We focus on both the basic techniques and the scalability of the approaches as graph sizes grow.
-Our survey targets a broader audience than previous ones as our discussion and presentation is aided by a consistent running example with judicious use of formal notation.
+Our survey targets a broader audience than previous ones as our discussion and presentation are aided by a consistent running example with judicious use of formal notation.
 We identify the main characteristics across a great variety and number of indexing techniques (we cover $33$ techniques developed over the last four decades).
 We also single out the fine-grained components and discuss in detail the problems and solutions within each.